w3c/PWETF/W3C_Chairs_Training.md

 Most meetings will be virtual, or hybrid.
 W3C uses Zoom as it's meeting software, but there are alternatives and it's important to pick what will work best for your group.

-For in person meetings outside of TPAC, choosing a location can be a challenge.
+For in-person meetings outside of TPAC, choosing a location can be a challenge.
 It's important to consider the travel needs or abilities of participants.

 ---